CHBToken/chbtokenV5.x/README.md

 The secondary chain (CHBTokenDoc) has been developed by the CHBToken Developers and is running as a separate chain to the CHBToken chain to avoid bloat within CHBToken.

 * CHBToken remains a PoS coin with decentralised approach.
-* The secondary CHBTokenDoc chain is set to a maximum of 1000MB per file upload.
+* The secondary CHBTokenDoc chain has no size limit but is set to a maximum of 1000MB per Document upload.
 * Each user has their own private encryption key and public keys are stored on the public key server.

->  NOTE: If a private key is lost then there is no way to recover this key
+NOTE: If a private key is lost then there is no way to recover this key

 Is there an Explorer for CHBToken?
 ===========================